Welcome to Milan Mrksich's Group and the

 Milan was interviewed for a story on the role of big data in biology.
 You can find the article here.

-Director of the Center for Synthetic Biology, Milan Mrksich, invites you to celebrate the Center's launch event on March 22, 3pm-6pm in the Ford ITW Classroom, Evanston campus.
+Milan, Director of the Center for Synthetic Biology, invites you to celebrate the Center's launch event on March 22, 3pm-6pm in the Ford ITW Calssroom, Evanston campus.

 Milan is presenting a talk on the use of SAMDI to measure enzyme activities in lysates from single cells, at this week's Pittcon meeting.